apify/apify-ts/docs/upgrading/upgrading_v3.md

 Both Crawlee and Actor SDK are full TypeScript rewrite, so they include up-to-date types in the package.
 For your TypeScript crawlers we recommend using our predefined TypeScript configuration from `@apify/tsconfig` package.
 Don't forget to set the `module` and `target` to `ES2022` or above to be able to use top level await.

+> The `@apify/tsconfig` config has [`noImplicitAny`](https://www.typescriptlang.org/tsconfig#noImplicitAny) enabled, you might want to disable it during the initial development as it will cause build failures if you left some unused local variables in your code.

 ```json title="tsconfig.json"
 {
     "extends": "@apify/tsconfig",